piojablonski/cl-assignment/DECISIONS.md

 I will follow standard proposed by Nest.js.
 I would personally prefer to use some `Maybe`/`Result` type (ex. https://true-myth.js.org/)  or follow pattern similar to one in `golang` but in that case, there is an established well supported pattern in the framework and going against it may be cumbersome.

 ## scalability
-Given the importance of scaling at Colkie, I will build a foundation to make application horizontally scalable.
+Given the importance of scaling for client's project, I will build a foundation to make application horizontally scalable.
 Assuming that endpoint `POST /rooms/:roomId/messages` will have the highest load of requests in a future, instead of writing chat messages directly to database, I will queue the messages for processing.
 That way we can potentially add more processor instances if necessary.